Skip to content

 R.I.
 Gen. Laws §§ 11-49.3-1 to 11-49.3-6

-Notification requirements applicable to persons that store, own, collect, process, maintain, acquire, use or license covered info.
-Some types of businesses may be exempt from some or all of these requirements and non-commercial entities may be subject to different requirements.
+Notification requirements applicable to persons who store, own, collect, process, maintain, acquire, use, or license covered info.
+Some types of businesses may be exempt from some or all of these requirements, and non-commercial entities may be subject to different requirements.

 Breach Defined